bschaatsbergen/bschaatsbergen.com/content/posts/what-is-a-container.md

 tags: ["containers"]
 ---

-In this article we'll discover the container paradigm, what containers are made up of and why they are great.
-Join me for a dive on some of the most important Linux kernel features that allow us to create 'containers'.
+In this article I want to provide you with a simple abstract to discover the  container paradigm.
+What are containers, how they are made and why they are great.

 The first time I heard about 'containers' I thought that containers were very small sized stripped down nodes.
 Well, I can tell you that's definitely not the case.